kelvinator07/kelvinator07/README.md

 - 👯 I’m looking to collaborate on exciting projects.
 - 💬 Ask me about mentorship.
 - 📫 How to reach me: kelvinator4leo@gmail.com
-- ⚡ Fun fact: I'm a Copy/Paste Developer.
+- ⚡ Fun fact: I learn something new everyday.

 Thanks for checking out my profile.